Carp Baits

 [Click Image to Enlarge]

 I always keep a tin of this in my kit.
 It can be cut into cubes and used on the hook or hair or offered as loose feed.
-Conveniently tinned and long-lasting, it is loved by carp all over the world.
+Conveniently tinned and long-lasting, it is loved by carp in any water.

-Sausage meat is another great carp bait.
-It can be flavoured and coloured and can be mixed with semolina to stiffen it up.
-Try your local butcher for some sausage seasoning that he uses to make sausages as this makes an excellent attractor.
+Sausage meat is another good carp bait.
+It can be flavoured and coloured and can be mixed with cornflour if it is too sticky.
+Try your local butcher for some sausage seasoning that he uses to make sausages, as this makes an excellent attractor.
 Roll into balls or small sausages and bury the hook inside them.

 [Click Image to Enlarge]

 Cockles work extremely well when fished over a bed of hemp.
-Cockles can be very soft so you will need to hook them through the tough foot to avoid losing them from your hook! with a waggler set-up at close range.
+Again, avoid pickled varieties.
+Cockles are very soft and need to be hooked through the tough foot part.
+This is not a good bait for fishing at distance as it will not withstand the force of casting.
+A good bait to fish with a waggler set-up at close range.

 [Click Image to Enlarge]